At Amberoot we approach sustainability by:

 Transparent and Informative

-We believe that only with knowledge and honest information, can we make the right changes.
-Being a representative of the industry and various brands we have the luxury to freely talk about issues and solutions existing throughout the industry.
-Having a broad outlook, and clear understanding of the conditions we are working with will allow us to bring about the change that we want to see in the world.
+We believe that only with knowledge and honest information you are able to make right choices.
+By representing various brands we have the luxury to freely talk about issues and solutions existing throughout the industry.
+Having a broad outlook, and clear understanding of the conditions we are working with will allow you to bring about the change that we all want to see in the world.